jmduke/site/posts/catalogs/antilibrary.md

 - Forge
 - The Leopard With Two Stories And A Memory
 - At Ease: Stories I Tell Friends
+- High Output Management
+- Only The Paranoid Survive

 ## Games